Construction Revenue Forecasting: the construction cash flow quick-start guide

 • Use win probability percentage to get a rough approximation of your future pipeline

 The most important thing is you use this data to make more informed decisions.
-Start small and build on it!
+Start small and build on it.

 Stay in the loop.